 What Is Apple Pie Moonshine?

-Flavored moonshine cocktails have successfully and hilariously made the transition from backwoods to bourgeoisie.
+Flavored moonshine cocktails have successfully and hilariously made the transition from backwoods to the bourgeoisie.
 Yeehaw!
-Unfortunately I won’t be teaching you how to evaporate out some spicy hooch and smuggle it across state lines this afternoon.
+Unfortunately, I won’t be teaching you how to evaporate out some spicy hooch and smuggle it across state lines this afternoon.

 What Ingredients Do You Need To Make Apple Pie Moonshine?